Skip to content

 If you get less than five stars, we'll let you know what you need to do to increase your star rating.
 An increased star rating could increase the length of time that your licence is for.

 If you complete these actions, you can ask us to return to your home or premises to repeat the risk assessment.
-This costs £162 - contact us to arrange.
+This costs £162 - Contact Animal health to arrange.

 If we reject your application